Want to learn how to get started with programming, or want to learn a new language? My tip: build a shopping list.

 There are a few things to do before you get started, most notably picking your "weapons of choice."

-You also need a code editor, or IDE, to write code.
-Pick whichever application works best for you, or try different ones.
+The above applies to the application(s) in which you write your code; pick whichever application works best for you, or try different ones.
 If you are using a Unix-based operating system (Linux, Mac), you'll also have access to powerful command-line tools.
 Windows also provides tools, but those tend to be less covered by tutorials and frameworks.

 After you've set up your workspace, it's best to go ahead and build.
 Don't be afraid to make mistakes, as you can always throw away your database or code and start over.